8ta4/see/DONTREADME.md

 > Does this tool return HTML?

 No. A human sees rendered text, not a mess of HTML tags.
-The tool mimics this by returning only the `document.body.innerText`.
+The tool mimics this by returning the `document.title` and `document.body.innerText` as a single block of text.
 This saves tokens for a large language model.

 > Does an anti-bot challenge page cause `see` to fail?